 March 1, 2021 - The U.S. CDC reissued a Level 1 Travel Alert stating, 'There is an ongoing outbreak of extensively drug-resistant (XDR) typhoid fever in Pakistan.
 XDR typhoid infections in people with a history of travel to Pakistan have been reported in North America, Europe, and Australia.
 The CDC recommends that all travelers (even short-term travelers) to South Asia, including Pakistan, be vaccinated against typhoid fever before travel.'

 February 12, 2021 - The U.S. CDC Health Alert Network issued 'Extensively Drug-Resistant Salmonella Typhi Infections Among U.S. Residents Without International Travel.'
 As of January 14, 2021, the CDC has received 71 reports of XDR Typhi infection in the United States, with specimens obtained from February 9, 2018, through November 16, 2020.
-Among 67 patients with known travel history, 58 (87%) had traveled to Pakistan in the 30 days before illness began.
+Among 67 patients with known travel history, 58 (87%) had traveled to Pakistan in the 30 days before the illness began.

 August 13, 2018 - Emergent BioSolutions acquired PaxVax and two travel vaccines in a $270M deal.
 Vivotif, which PaxVax acquired in 2014, is one of two typhoid vaccines available in the USA.

 Vivotif Oral Vaccine Clinical Trial

 Clinical Trial: NCT03705585 - This is an open-label, non-randomized phase 4 study.
 This study intends to understand how vaccines against typhoid fever and cholera affect the intestine's normal immune system and bacteria.
 Patients having standard-of-care endoscopies (colonoscopy and/or esophagogastroduodenoscopy (EGD)) will be divided into 3 groups.
 Last Update Posted: October 16, 2019.